nyc0x/top_daje/README.md

 In the main folder there are two directories: **`src`** and **`docs`**.
 In **`src`** there are all the files containing the C implementation and their header files.
-In **`docs`** there are some info we have needed to get in order to implement things righteously and there is a .txt file `(credits.txt)` that contains the most significant links we used to understand how some things worked: in particular for the `ncurses.h` lib, which really simplifies things to create a TUI.
+In **`docs`** there are some info we have needed to get in order to implement things righteously and there is a .txt file `(credits.txt)` that contains the most significant links we used to understand how some things worked: in particular for the `ncurses.h` lib, which really simplifies things to create a TUI using C language.
 In addition to this, in this folder there are also some data structures we used to store processes data into (doubly linked list implementation taken from the SO repository :) ).

 # How it works